Architecting a Modern Data Lake

 Migrating from Hadoop to MinIO

-The MinIO team has expertise in assisting migrating off of HDFS to MinIO with appropriate tools, and with the Enterprise license our engineers can assist with hand-holding the migration process.
+The MinIO team has expertise in migrating from HDFS to MinIO.
+Customers that purchase an Enterprise license can get assistance from our engineers.
 To learn more about using MinIO to replace HDFS check out this collection of resources.

 Conclusion

 Every enterprise is a data enterprise at this point.
 The storage of that data and the subsequent analysis need to be seamless, scalable, secure, and performant.
 The analytical tools spawned by the Hadoop ecosystem, like Spark, are more effective and efficient when paired with object storage-based data lakes.
-New technologies like Flink improve the overall performance as it provides single run-time for the streaming as well as batch processing that didn’t work well in the HDFS model.
-Frameworks like Apache Arrow are redefining how data is stored and processed and Iceberg is redefining how table formats allow efficient querying of data.
+Technologies like Flink improve the overall performance as it provides single run-time for the streaming as well as batch processing that didn’t work well in the HDFS model.
+Frameworks like Apache Arrow are redefining how data is stored and processed, and Iceberg and Hudi are redefining how table formats allow for the efficient querying of data.

-These technologies all require a modern, object storage-based data lake where compute and storage are disaggregated and workload optimized.
+These technologies all require a modern, object storage-based data lake where compute and storage are disaggregated and workload-optimized.
+If you have any questions while architecting your own modern data lake, please feel free to reach out to us at hello@min.io or on our Slack channel.